Yueyue07/JS_Methods_For_Array_Summary/README.md

 #  Summary of Methods of Array in JavaScript
-Here is the summary of Array JavaScript in JavaScript with the purpose for your quick reference.
+Here is the summary of Array Methods in JavaScript with the purpose for your quick reference.

 <table>
   <tbody>